syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/macos-testing-status/system-source/01_collecting-native-logs.md

         same time could lead to a heavy system load!
   - default value: `10 000`
 - `fetch-retry-delay()`
-  - integer value, controls how many seconds syslog-ng will wait before a repeated attempt to read/send once it's out of available logs
+  - integer value, controls how many seconds {{ site.product.short_name }} will wait before a repeated attempt to read/send once it's out of available logs
   - default value: `1`
 - `log-fetch-limit()`
   - **Warning**: _This option is now disabled due to an [OSLog API bug](https://openradar.appspot.com/radar?id=5597032077066240), once it's fixed it_
         _will be enabled again_
-  - integer value, that limits the number of logs syslog-ng will send in one run
+  - integer value, that limits the number of logs {{ site.product.short_name }} will send in one run
   - default value: `0`, which means no limit

-NOTE: the persistent OSLog store is not infinite, depending on your system setting usually, it keeps about 7 days of logs on disk, so it could happen that the above options cannot operate the way you expect, e.g. if syslog-ng was stopped for about more then a week it could happen that will not be able to restart from the last saved bookmark position (as that might not be presented in the persistent log anymore) {: .notice}
+NOTE: the persistent OSLog store is not infinite, depending on your system setting usually, it keeps about 7 days of logs on disk, so it could happen that the above options cannot operate the way you expect, e.g. if {{ site.product.short_name }} was stopped for about more then a week it could happen that will not be able to restart from the last saved bookmark position (as that might not be presented in the persistent log anymore) {: .notice}